 Why it's great to offer asynchronous chat in customer service

 The biggest benefits of asynchronous communication is the lack of urgency to respond to the received message.
 This also opens up new opportunities in customer service.

 Almost 21% of live chat support messages go unanswered.
 This means that agents are spread thin and cannot reply to all the incoming inquiries.
 Changing the customers’ expectations is crucial here: with live chat solutions, they expect instant response.
 On the other hand, asking customers to leave their questions in the chat and saying you’ll respond during business hours is game-changing.

 Of course, not all businesses can opt for asynchronous messaging in customer service, but it’s a great way to offer help to your consumers without overloading customer support agents.

 More effective problem solving

 When customers reach out to customer support via live chat, they require an immediate response.
 Agents usually need to ask them several questions before getting to know their issue.
 This one-on-one conversation is very time consuming for the agents, but for customers as well.
-That’s why support tickets coming from async messaging channels like WhatsApp, Facebook Messenger, Twitter, and SMS rose by 48% since 2020, while live chat tickets increased by 16% only.
+That’s why support tickets coming from asynchronous messaging channels like WhatsApp, Facebook Messenger, Twitter, and SMS rose by 48% since 2020, while live chat tickets increased by 16% only.

-On the other hand, getting customer inquiries via async messaging could help you resolve customer issues more effective.
+On the other hand, getting customer inquiries via asynchronous messaging could help you resolve customer issues more effective.
 For example, if you ask a set of questions to qualify the issue and leave the space to describe the issue, it can be routed to an available agent and answered later.
 This can also be done with the help of chatbots and other automation technologies.